Oracle Tutorial

 To show virtual columns of a table, you query from the all_tab_cols view:

-If the value is the virtual_column is YES, it means that the corresponding column is a virtual column.
+If the value is the virtual_column is YES, which means that the corresponding column is a virtual column.
 Otherwise, it is a normal column.

 The following statement lists all columns of the parts table, including the virtual columns: